GL-Li/vimwiki/regex.md

         str_extract(y, ".++dog")
         # [1] NA
-        # .++ include dog but will not tack back so cannot find match for dog in the patern and returns nothing.
+        # .++ include dog but will not track back so cannot find match for dog in the patern and returns nothing.

         ```